openHPI/TeachingTeamGuidelines/docs/04_adding-content.md

 #### Weekly assignments  and Final exam ####

-In the seeting of weekly Assignments / exams the Skip Intro Page need to be marked „OFF“.
+In the setting of weekly assignments / exams the Skip Intro Page need to be marked „OFF“.
 Otherwise the timer starts as soon as the user clicks on the quiz.
 The quiz would start right away as soon as the learner has navigated to that item.
 There is NO possibility to stop that countdown.
 Neither the closing of the browser nor unplugging the computer will help in such a situation.
 The timer can only be stopped by handing the quiz in.
 An undesired hand-in of incomplete exam results can lead to a great frustration and “shit storm” in the forum and social media.
 **insert screenshot figure 9**